-The phone call and you find yourself agreeing to give a talk to a local organization.
+You answer the phone and suddenly find yourself agreeing to give a talk to an organization or business group.
 Then, slowly ‘speakers’ remorse is setting in – was this right decision for you, your business and your schedule?
 The answer to this lies with how long you have been in business.

 Fast forward a few years; growth is the priority.
 So, while you still need to get yourself out there don’t be quite so eager in your reply.
 Make sure the time of day, location and subject requested are in line with an increasingly busy schedule.